 But isn’t an employee app just one more channel?

 The answer is a resounding no!
-When it comes to work-related information sharing, it is THE channel, pulling together multiple information silos into a single source of trusted, streamlined, and relevant content.
+When it comes to making work-related information accessible, it is THE channel, pulling together multiple information silos into a single source of trusted, streamlined, and relevant content.

 5. Employee Apps Share Today’s News Today

-Printed employee newsletters and corporate newspapers are still widely-used internal communication tools.
-And while their purpose remains 100 percent valid, their delivery via printed copies should be a thing of the past.
+Printed employee newsletters and corporate newspapers are still widely used internal communication tools.
+And while their purpose remains 100% valid, their delivery via printed copies should mostly be a thing of the past.